GEOL 102 Historical Geology

 Towards end of Devonian, CO2 levels begin to drop:

-Major mass extinction even in Late Devonian
+Major mass extinction event in Late Devonian

 To Next Lecture.